-This article describes how to optimize Fluentd's performance within single process.
+This article describes how to optimize Fluentd performance within a single process.
 If your traffic is up to 5,000 messages/sec, the following techniques should be enough.

 With more traffic, Fluentd tends to be more CPU bound.
-In such case, please consider using "multi-worker" feature.
+In this case, consider using

-Please follow the Preinstallation Guide to configure your OS properly.
-This can drastically improve the performance, and prevent many unnecessary problems.
+Follow the Pre-installation Guide to configure your OS properly.
+This can drastically improve performance, and prevent many unnecessary problems.

-If Fluentd doesn't perform as well as you had expected, please check the
+If Fluentd does not perform well as expected, check with the

-top command first.
-You need to identify which part of your system is the bottleneck (CPU?
-Memory?
-Disk I/O? etc).
+topcommand first.
+Try to identify which part of your system is becoming a bottleneck (CPU, Memory, Disk I/O, etc.).

-This is more like a general recommendation, but it's always better NOT TO HAVE extra computation inside Fluentd.
-Fluentd is flexible to do quite a bit internally, but adding too much logic to Fluentd's configuration file makes it difficult to read and maintain, while making it also less robust.
+This is a general recommendation.
+It is suggested NOT TO HAVE extra computations inside Fluentd.
+Fluentd is flexible to do quite a bit internally, but adding too much logic to configuration file makes it difficult to read and maintain while making it less robust.
 The configuration file should be as simple as possible.

-If the destination for your logs is a remote storage or service, adding a
+If the destination of your logs is remote storage or service, adding a

-The important point is this option doesn't improve the processing performance, e.g. numerical computation, mutating record, etc.
+Note that this option does not improve the processing performance e.g. numerical computation, mutating record, etc.